 If you’re a new patient, there’s often an initial office visit ($65-$102) and X-rays ($85-$135).
 One must not forget that there are additional costs that contribute to the overall price involved in dental bridges which are beyond the patient’s control.
 The costs above does not include the cost for any anchoring on either side of the bridge.
 So a 3 unit bridge could cost around $3,500 to $5,000.
 And at that point as noted below you might want to consider implants.
 A large share of undervalued costs goes toward the treatment itself, lab and production costs for the bridge, aftercare and the like.

 Dental care on a whole is often considered expensive.
 But depending upon the general wear and tear a bridge is exposed to and how well you keep your teeth free of plaque, it could last indefinitely.
 With somewhere between 10 and indefinitely, the investment becomes rather modest, if not inexpensive.

 In the alternative, if the cost escalates, you might want to consider a single dental implant with a cost of around $4000 to $6000.
 The benefit on an implant over your lifetime could be less expensive than a bridge and is the more natural state of the art replacement of a missing tooth.
+Dental implants are considered the standard of care in modern dentistry, which is something we do in-house.
 If we can be of service or answer any of your questions please do not hesitate to give us a call.